ZJU-IVI/Introduction-files/introduction.md

 ### 2. Selected Publications

-You can click on the literature below to jump to the paper:
+You can click on the literature below to view the paper:

 [(1) J. Jiang, Z. He, X. Zhao,*et.al*. **REG-Net: Improving 6DoF Object Pose Estimation with 2D Keypoint Long-Short-Range-Aware Registration**, IEEE Transactions on Industrial Informatics][1]